Tom Perriello Jumps Into Virginia Gubernatorial Race

 “I’m running for Governor of Virginia because our state must be a firewall against hate, corruption, and an assault on the Virginia values of decency and progress.
 That is a wall worth building!”
 Perriello said an email to supporters Thursday morning, which was shared with The Huffington Post.

-“The next Governor can block the radical redistricting by corporate lobbyists that has paralyzed our legislature, preventing Virginians from enjoying better wages, more time with family, paid family leave, and more affordable housing and higher education,” he added.
+“The next Governor can block the radical redistricting that has held back our promise and progress.
+If we hand the system back to the people, together we can demand better wages, more time with family, paid family leave, and better, more affordable education,” he added.

 Virginia limits its governors to one term, and outgoing Gov. Terry McAuliffe (D) had hoped for an uncontentious primary.
 He, along with Sens.
 Tim Kaine and Mark Warner, have already endorsed Lt.
 Gov. Ralph Northam, and all three men said they would still back him despite the new development.
 Perriello’s announcement took by surprise some Virginia political observers, who expected that the nomination was essentially locked up by Northam.